sunkuangdong/Book_learning/_posts/distribute_system_basic.md

 #### 4. Scalability

 The capacity of a system too difficult to scale up when the number of users or the amount of data grows.

+#### 5. Pitfalls

+We need to consider the following pitfalls:
+1. The network is reliable.
+2. The network is secure.
+3. The network is homogeneous.
+4. The topology does not change.
+5. Latency is zero.
+6. Bandwidth is infinite.
+7. Transport cost is zero.
+8. There is one administrator.

+## TYPES OF DISTRIBUTED SYSTEMS

+#### Distributed Computing Systems
+1. Cluster Computing Systems (homogeneity)
+2. Grid Computing Systems (heterogeneity)
+#### distributed information systems

+#### distributed embedded systems